lukiwieser/aave-liquidation-risk/README.md

 AAVE does not give us this information, thus we use a simple heuristic:
 If a user has an open loan of asset x, we look at what asset y they have during that time as collateral.

+Additionally, we grouped all stable coins that represent USD together (e.g. DAI, USDC).

 ![loans-without-liquidations.](docs/loans-without-liquidations.png)
 Here we see the number of loans without liquidations for certain asset pairs.